Sculpture & Shadow Installations/Videos

 Invasive Species series, mixed media sculpture, shadow and video installations, 2019 - ongoing

-This multidisciplinary series attempts to self-reflexively interrogate the escapsim used by tourists or the nostalgia of diasporic communities to transfigure the world around me, creating a gaudy, fantasy world full of beauty and farce.
-What does an escape look like for someone entrenched in the reality of this region – can its beauty be enjoyed or celebrated while also problematizing the exploitation of the Caribbean, pushing back against a one-dimensional reading of this space?
+This multidisciplinary, ongoing series attempts to self-reflexively interrogate ideas of escapism often used by tourists or nostalgia sometimes projected by diasporic communities onto the Caribbean environment, from an internal point of view.
+By transfiguring the world around me, creating a gaudy, fantasy world full of beauty and farce, I ask what an escape looks like for someone entrenched in the reality of this region – can its beauty be enjoyed or celebrated, while also problematizing the exploitation of the Caribbean, pushing back against a one-dimensional reading of this space?